creativemindsplugins/cm-pop-up-banners/readme.md

 ### Usage instructions

-* Navigate to “Create New Campaign”
+* Navigate to “Add New Campaign”
-* Enter the campaign’s “Title” and the “content” for one or more Advertisement Items
+* Enter the campaign’s Title and the content for one or more popup items
-* Select “Add Advertisement Item” to insert additional items as needed
-* Opt to “Display on all pages”
+* Choose where to display a popup: on all pages, on homepage, or on specific posts or pages
-* Hit “Save Changes”
+* Click “Publish”
-* Visit any page on your site
+* Visit specified page
-* Observe the popup displaying the Advertisement Item
+* Observe the popup displaying the popup
-* Dismiss the popup by selecting the “X” symbol
+* Dismiss the popup by clicking the “X” symbol

 ## Popup Maker Plugin Premium Edition

-The [Premium versions of the Popup Maker Plugin](https://www.cminds.com/wordpress-plugins-library/cm-pop-up-banners-plugin-for-wordpress/) come packed with enhanced capabilities, including a form builder with support, sophisticated popup triggers, expanded campaign management options, detailed statistics, and a host of additional features.
+The [Premium versions of the Popup Maker Plugin](https://www.cminds.com/wordpress-plugins-library/cm-pop-up-banners-plugin-for-wordpress/) comes bundleded with enhanced capabilities, including a form builder, popup JS triggers, extended campaign management options, detailed statistics, and a host of additional features.

 ## Use Cases